Author Archiv

 The view from the U.S. (and of the U.S.) just got whole lot better with the inauguration of our new president, Barack Obama.
 Even though the stock market keeps plummeting and the nation’s financial brain trust warns of more impending disasters, hope springs eternal.

-Barack Obama Poster in Indeed, 2008 was a tough business year here—and all around the world—and the forecast for 2009 doesn’t seem much better.
+Indeed, 2008 was a tough business year here—and all around the world—and the forecast for 2009 doesn’t seem much better.
 Still, small things, like Obama signing an executive order to close Guantánamo within the next year and mandating that going forward our governmental processes include a responsible level of transparency, make a big difference, even if the “action” associated with those declarations hasn’t yet been implemented.

 Sometimes just saying it makes it so, if who is speaking is believed to be credible by a majority of those listening.

 Building a consensus is, after all, what each of us does everyday for each and every one of our accounts.
 Many times, however, spurred by anxious clients, a short-term result — hard-won editorial coverage, a well-received event with a big buzz factor, a media tour that opens a couple of stubborn press doors — can blur our sense of what PR is really about: establishing a common belief first within an inner circle of influencers and then transferring it into an entire market, so much so that simply saying something makes it feel and appear like an action has already taken place.
+Continue reading “Establishing a common belief”

 A media perspective from the U.S.